Blood tests for myeloma

 What is a blood test?

-Blood tests are an important way to diagnose the type of myeloma and to monitor myeloma.
-They can also check how well the myeloma is responding to treatment.
+Blood tests are an important way to diagnose and monitor myeloma.

 These tests include the following:

-- Serum protein electrophoresis – this is a test to find out if a paraprotein (M protein) is in the blood and what type it is.
-If it is present, a second test may be done to find out the type.
+- Serum protein electrophoresis – this is a test to find out if an abnormal antibody protein is in the blood and what type it is.
+If it is found, a second test will be done to find out the type.

-- Paraprotein (M protein) level – this is a test to measure the amount of paraproteins in the blood.
+- Paraprotein (M protein) level – this is a test to measure the amount of abnormal antibody proteins in the blood.

-- Light chains (serum free light chain assay) – this is a test to measure the amount of light chains in the blood and the amount of kappa and lambda light chains there are.
+- Light chains (serum free light chain assay) – this is a test to measure the amount of kappa and lambda light chains there are in the blood.

 - Beta-2 microglobulin level (B2M) – this is a test to see how active the myeloma is and to find out the stage of the myeloma.
 B2M is a protein that is on the surface of most cells in the body.
 In people with myeloma, the level of B2M is often higher.